arnishbaruah/Anonymouse-Board/README.md

 We'll review your contribution and work together to integrate it into the project.

-## License
+## License 📄
-This project is licensed under the [MIT License](https://opensource.org/license/MIT/).
+This project is licensed under the [MIT License](https://github.com/arnishbaruah/anonymouse-board/blob/main/LICENSE).

-## Contact
+## Contact 📧
 Have questions or feedback?
-Feel free to reach out to us:
+Feel free to reach out:

 LinkedIn: [Arnish Baruah](https://www.linkedin.com/in/arnishbaruah/)